 Open set recognition is starting to get considerable attention in recent literature.
-Dietterich [12] even presents it as one of the challenges that need to be addressed to build a robust AI system.
-Most of the research in this area [1]-[4], [13] so far has focused on supervised open set recognition.
+Dietterich [10] even presents it as one of the challenges that need to be addressed to build a robust AI system.
+Most of the research in this area [1]-[4], [11] so far has focused on supervised open set recognition.
 Scheirer et al. [1] formalize open space risk and propose a one-class open set recognition (they call a 1-vs-set machine) as an SVM where the positive region is bounded by two parallel planes.
 Scheirer et al. [4] further develop this idea to address a multi-class open set recognition and provide a probabilistic decision score for rejecting instances as unknown.
-Bendale and Boult [3] present a deep neural network based multi-class open set recognition approach which redistributes the activation vector of the last neural network layer to compute the pseudo-activation for the unknown class and provide the probability of the unknown class.
-On the unsupervised open set recognition side, Want et al. [5] present an approach for learning to identify if individuals in surveillance footages that are of the same individuals in a target list without the need for a labeled data.
+Bendale and Boult [3] present a deep neural network based multi-class open set recognition approach which provide the probability of the unknown class.
+On the unsupervised open set recognition side, Want et al. [5] present an approach for learning to identify if individuals in surveillance footage that are of the same individuals in a target list without the need for a labeled data.

 Another related area is anomaly or outlier detection.
-Proximity-based anomaly detection approaches such as [14], [15], for example, use the distance of an instance to its knearest neighbor as its anomaly/outlier score.
-Others such as the widely used LOF algorithm [16] use the relative density of the neighborhood around an instance as a measure of the instances outlier score.
-Isolation Forest [17], a random forest like anomaly detection algorithm, can also be thought of as a density-based approach.
+Proximity-based anomaly detection approaches such as [12], [13], for example, use the distance of an instance to its knearest neighbor as its anomaly/outlier score.
+Others such as the widely used LOF algorithm [14] use the relative density of the neighborhood around an instance as a measure of the instances outlier score.
+Isolation Forest [15], a random forest like anomaly detection algorithm, can also be thought of as a density-based approach.
 Although isolation forest does not directly calculate the density of an instance, it measures how anomalous an instance is by how difficult it is to isolate that instance from other instances around it through a random recursive partitioning.
 The denser the area around an instance the more difficult it is to separate it hence the less likely for it to be an anomaly.
-Clustering-based anomaly detection has also been proposed [18].
+Clustering-based anomaly detection has also been proposed [16].
 Proximity-based, density-based, and clustering-based anomaly detection approaches rely on the use of the appropriate distance function which can be difficult to find for the original feature space.
 As a result, typical anomaly detection methods do not perform well on open set recognition as we show in our evaluations.